02032869239

 12 years

-Just received a call from this number at 10:10 in the evening.
-I panicked, thinking something had happened to my family.
-However, when I picked up, all I got was a recorded message saying goodbye.
-Absolutely fuming about it!
+Just got a call from this number about 10:10 pm and I was really worried something had happened to my family.
+But when I picked up, all I heard was a message saying 'goodbye'.
+Proper annoyed about it.

 12 years